 Vote at the City Hall Voting Center

 The Voting Center will be open for early voting beginning Tuesday, October 9.
-2018 In observance of Columbus Day, the Voting Center will be closed on October 8, 2018.
+2018.

 Avoid potential lines at your polling place by casting your ballot at the City Hall Voting Center, which opens 29 days before each election.
 You can also visit the Voting Center to register, update your registration, drop off your vote-by-mail ballot, or get a replacement ballot.

 The City Hall Voting Center offers ballots and voter assistance in English, Chinese, Spanish, and Filipino, and also has ballot facsimiles in Vietnamese, and Korean.
 Ballots are offered in several formats: paper, touchscreen, or audio, and various accessibility tools are available to help you cast your ballot privately and independently.